 - You may make this soup without potatoes too.

 - I baked potatoes and zucchini separately as my baking tray was not big enough to bake them all together.
 You can half-bake the potatoes, onion, and garlic then add zucchini to the same tray and bake further.

 - Instead of baking, you can also make this soup by sauteeing potatoes, onion, garlic, and zucchini in a pan.

 - You can also use sweet potatoes instead of potatoes in this recipe.

 - Feel free to add other seasonings of your choice.

-- More, recipe tips and tricks are given within the post above.
+- More, recipe tips and tricks are shared in the post above.
 Please follow them to make this recipe.